Space policy of the second Trump administration: Assessment

 The Arms Control Association has noted that the Putin regime has been working to ensure it can overcome the threat of a future U.S. space-based interceptor network by developing anti-satellite weapons.
 Beijing, meanwhile, may respond by increasing its nuclear-armed ballistic missile force.

 Article I of the Outer Space Treaty states that space is "the province of all mankind" and forbids placing weapons of mass destruction in orbit.
 Some permanent members of the United Nations Security Council have expressed objections to the Golden Dome program, citing inconsistencies with this principle.
 The program's use of space for attacking targets on the ground (“left of launch” preemptive strike capabilities) has led to discussion over the legality under international law.

-Commercial Space Industry
+Commercial space industry

 In August 2025, President Trump signed an executive order titled Enabling Competition in the Commercial Space Industry to ease federal regulations on commercial rocket launches, including licensing, environmental reviews, and permitting processes.